 1. Investment

-permanent residence permit residence titles 5 years family reunification residence title get a residence permit hold an EU residence permit for at least five years eu member states one eu country health insurance foreign nationals work permit further notice financial resources third country nationals family member health insurance european union legal and social system valid registration certificate issued self employment self sufficient bank statements public policy expiry date public policy eu citizens provide information long term resident status non eu another eu country residence titles 5 years family reunification residence title get a residence permitSeveral European countries in the EU and Schengen Area allow non-EEA/EU nationals to obtain a renewable EU residence permit or infinite residency by investing a specified minimum sum in their economy.
+permanent residence permit residence titles 5 years family reunification residence title get a residence permit hold an EU residence permit for at least five years eu member states one eu country health insurance foreign nationals work permit further notice financial resources third country nationals family member health insurance european union legal and social system valid registration certificate issued self employment self sufficient bank statements public policy expiry date public policy eu citizens provide information long term resident status non eu another eu country residence titles 5 years family reunification residence title get a residence permitSeveral European countries in the EU and Schengen Area allow non-EEA/EU nationals to obtain a renewable EU residence permit or infinite residency through Golden Visas, which need a specified minimum sum to be invested in their economy.

 The qualifying investment typically comes in the form of one of several investments, including: